ocbe-uio/public-slides/Presentations/20201029-OrganizeResearchWithGit.md

 # Git is primarily text-based software (just like <img src="https://github.com/ocbe-uio/public-slides/blob/main/Presentations/img/R.png" height=40>!)

-:smiley: Perfect if you're looking for speed and/or use your keyboard a lot
+:smiley: Perfect if you're looking for speed and/or use your keyboard a lot<br>
 :rage: Not great if you like to use your mouse and/or don't care about speed

 ...but even if you identify with latter category, you may love using Git!